What is the high resolution ECG for the study of late potentials?

 - Arrhythmogenic Cardiomyopathy (or Dysplasia) of the right ventricle

 - Idiopathic dilated cardiomyopathy

 - Congenital heart disease, for example Tetralogy of Fallot

 Can the research for late potentials be useful in Brugada syndrome?

 Our center recently published a study on LVP research in Brugada Syndrome.
 The results of this study show that LVPs were highly correlated with the arrhythmogenic substrate of Brugada syndrome, which is identified through epicardial mapping.

 Therefore, the LVPs registered with a non-invasive method could be a useful tool to identify subjects at risk of malignant ventricular arrhythmias, as an expression of an altered electrical activity at the epicardial level.

-Examination, like standard electrocardiography, is painless, without side effects and does not require hospitalization.
-The exam lasts about 30 minutes.
+The examination, like standard electrocardiography, is painless, free of side effects and does not require hospitalization.
+The duration of the exam is approximately 30 minutes.
 The exam does not require any preparation.
-The only collaboration required from the patient is to remain still and calm during the acquisition of the ECG recording.
+The only collaboration required of the patient is to remain still and calm during the acquisition of the ECG trace.

 If you need to book a Late Potentials click here -> Request for information